dell/csm-docs/content/docs/concepts/cosidriver/installation/operator.md

         - name: objectstorage-provisioner-sidecar
             image: gcr.io/k8s-staging-sig-storage/objectstorage-sidecar:release-0.2
             imagePullPolicy: IfNotPresent
+    EOF
     ```

-6. Create the COSI CR from one of the sections shown in step 5.
+6. Create the COSI CR using the CR.
     ```bash
-    kubectl create -f <file>
+    kubectl create -f csm-cosi.yaml
     ```
     Where file is the name of the CR resource file that you saved in step 5.
 7. Validate the installation